-Total Distributions \$7.4 100%

-1 Local Streets and Roads \$7.4 100%
+Total Distributions \$7.4 100% 1 Local Streets and Roads \$7.4 100%

-Dollars in millions

 The Alameda CTC disburses VRF DLD funds on a monthly basis to the eligible jurisdictions for their local road improvement and repair programs.
 This report summarizes the total Alameda CTC VRF fund allocations and agency expenditures for FY 14-15.